 The Chancel Bells assist in worship several times a month and is made up of ringers with various levels of experience.
 Music reading is not required, though it is helpful.
 The group rehearses most Wednesday evenings from 6:30-7:30 p.m.

 Together with our music minister and Colleen, two of our scholarship singers, we are excited to offer a special time of musical adventure for kids, with singing, drumming, bell ringing and movement.
 We meet Sundays beginning October, from 4-4:50 p.m. in the Sanctuary.
 Please enter from the Waugh Street doors furthest south.

 Below is a link to the video of the Scholarship Singer's Reunion Concert on Aug.18 2018.
 Click here to see and hear the wonderful music.

 First Baptist Church is intentional in developing services that help our congregation experience God in new ways.
 We seek to revitalize worship by enhancing liturgical worship themes and incorporating visual artistic creations such as colors, fabrics, symbols, banners and plants.

 Worship Arts Blog

 Follow Brenda Rice, our Creative Arts Director, as we explore ways to express praise through many art and worship journeys.

 The Odyssey Chamber Music Series consists of six to seven concerts a year that focus on classical chamber music with an emphasis on highlighting different styles and genres.

 The series premiered in 2004 as an outreach of First Baptist Church of Columbia.
-Ed Rollins, our associate pastor for music and administration, teamed up with Ayako Tsuruta, artistic director for Odyssey, to create the series with the mission of glorifying God while developing community through the arts.
+Our associate pastor for music and administration, teamed up with Ayako Tsuruta, artistic director for Odyssey, to create the series with the mission of glorifying God while developing community through the arts.